cpuSonicatt/java-oca-notes/Java Thingies MASTER.md

 #### Polymorphism and method overriding

-1. An overriddem method must be at least as accessible as the method it is overriding
+1. An overridden method must be at least as accessible as the method it is overriding
 2. A subclass cannot declare an overridden method with a new or broader exception than in the super class
 3. Overriden methods must use covarient return types.